adsabs/adsabs-pages/help/Filter.md

 **export** Working with the list you can select articles and export the resulting lists in various formats (e.g. to ADS Classic, Endnote, Bibtex or AAStex)

-**sort**  You can also sort your results by date, by citation number or by popularity (all of these can be returned in ascending or descending order)
+**sort**  You can also sort your results by relevance, by date, by citation number or by popularity (all of these can be returned in ascending or descending order)

 ##**Visualizing the results**##